enriquepablo/django-vff/README.rst

 Introduction
 ------------

 This package offers a file field for django models, that stores the file contents under a VCS (version control system).
 Everytime a field of this type is changed for a particular model instance, the new content will be commited as a new version in the repository.
 Thus, there will be one file in the repository for each vff field and instance.
-The repository will be a subdirectory of django's ``settings.MEDIA_ROOT``.
+The repository will be at ``settings.VFF_REPO_ROOT``, or, if that is unset, at a ``vf_repo`` subdirectory of django's ``settings.MEDIA_ROOT``.

 Different VCSs can be used to manage the repository, using pluggable backends.
 The package only provides a `GIT <http://git-scm.com>`_ backend out of the box.